Tips to help keep your menstrual cup clean

 Boiling your menstrual cup is the recommended method to disinfect your menstrual cup.
 Simply boil your cup for 3–5 minutes.
 Set a timer so you don’t forget your cup on the cooktop.
 You may like to purchase a small pot to keep exclusively for boing your menstrual cup.

 If you do not have access to a cooktop you can also use a microwave to disinfect a menstrual cup.
 Please take care if you choose to use a microwave to sterilise your menstrual cup as it can be dangerous.
 Put the cup in a microwave proof container such as a bowl or cup in the microwave in cold water and bring it to the boil.
-The time taken to bring water to the boil varies depending on the wattage of your microwave and the amount of water used so set it for 2 mins to start then keep on adding 30 minute increments until it comes to the boil.
+The time taken to bring water to the boil varies depending on the wattage of your microwave and the amount of water used so set it for 2 minutes to start, then keep on adding 30 second increments until it comes to the boil.
 Please do not leave the microwave unattended and stop the microwave as soon as the water starts to boil.
 Do not take the container out of the microwave – it will be extremely hot so simply open the microwave door and allow the bowl and water to cool in the microwave.
 It is also important that you do not place any other objects (like a spoon) in the cup or bowl to retrieve the cup as the superheated water can erupt when a cold item is placed in it.
 Using a microwave can be more dangerous than boiling and this is why we do not recommend the microwave method of sterilisation on our usage guide.

 Removing odours from a menstrual cup